Ravjot03/Financial-Concepts-in-Python/README.md

         pmt: The (fixed) payment at the beginning or end of each period (which is 0 in our example)
         pv: The present value of the investment
         ```
+      - **Inflation Rate** : Adjusting future values for inflation

+        First, forecast the future value of an investment given a rate of return.

+        Second, discount the future value of the investment by a projected inflation rate.